 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Two year carcinogenicity studies were conducted in mice and rats given Butorphanol tartrate in the diet up to 60 mg/kg/day (180 mg/m2 for mice and 354 mg/m2 for rats).
+Two-year carcinogenicity studies were conducted in mice and rats given butorphanol tartrate in the diet up to 60 mg/kg/day (12 and 24 times the human daily dose of 24 mg/day based on a body surface area comparison, respectively).
 There was no evidence of carcinogenicity in either species in these studies.

-Butorphanol was not genotoxic in S. typhimurium or E. coli assays or in unscheduled DNA synthesis and repair assays conducted in cultured human fibroblast cells.
+Butorphanol was not genotoxic in the in vitro bacterial reverse mutation assay (Ames) or in an in vitro unscheduled DNA synthesis and repair assay conducted in cultured human fibroblast cells.

-Pregnancy Category C: Reproduction studies in mice, rats and rabbits during organogenesis did not reveal any teratogenic potential to Butorphanol.
-However, pregnant rats treated subcutaneously with Butorphanol at 1 mg/kg (5.9 mg/m2) had a higher frequency of stillbirths than controls.
+Reproduction studies in mice, rats, and rabbits during organogenesis did not reveal any teratogenic potential to butorphanol.
+However, pregnant rats treated subcutaneously with butorphanol at 1 mg/kg (5.9 mg/m2) had a higher frequency of stillbirths than controls.
 Butorphanol at 30 mg/kg/oral (360 mg/m2) and 60 mg/kg/oral (720 mg/m2) also showed higher incidences of post-implantation loss in rabbits.

-There are no adequate and well-controlled studies of Butorphanol in pregnant women before 37 weeks of gestation.
-Butorphanol tartrate injection should be used during pregnancy only if the potential benefit justifies the potential risk to the infant.
+There are no adequate and well-controlled studies of Butorphanol Tartrate Injection in pregnant women before 37 weeks of gestation.
+Butorphanol Tartrate Injection should be used during pregnancy only if the potential benefit justifies the potential risk to the infant.

-Butorphanol has been detected in milk following administration of Butorphanol tartrate injection to nursing mothers.
-The amount an infant would receive is probably clinically insignificant (estimated 4 mcg/liter of milk in a mother receiving 2 mg IM four times a day).
+Butorphanol has been detected in milk following administration of Butorphanol Tartrate Injection to nursing mothers.
+The amount an infant would receive is probably clinically insignificant (estimated 4 µg/L of milk in a mother receiving 2 mg IM four times a day).

 Butorphanol is not recommended for use in patients below 18 years of age because safety and efficacy have not been established in this population.